leno12/OOP2/docs/README.md

 * What kind of data series should you send back to the Client?
 Interval?
 Normalized?

 ## Distribution of Similarity Search (**10P**)
 Since similarity search involves many computations that can be parallelized, your task is to let the Analysis Server distribute work to connected clients.
 Adapt your protocol so that the Analysis Server keeps track of connected clients and each client can handle requests too.
 When the Analysis Server receives a similarity search request, it does some preparations and splits the workload into multiple, smaller jobs.
 The Analysis Server should delegate these jobs to connected clients efficiently, so that no client processes more than 5 jobs at once.
 As soon as all jobs are completed, a final response is computed and sent back to the requesting client.
+When a client processes a job, it should log the job parameters in the console.
+The server should also log which job is assigned to which client.

 You should think of an efficient way to split the workload, so that it can be conventiently distributed no matter the number of connected clients: